DeaDBeeF-Player/deadbeef-plugin-builder/README.md

 * building with GNU Make (make->type=make)
 * building with autotools (make->type=autotools)
 * generating packages (versioned zip files)

-## What doesn't work (yet)

 * extracting descriptions/authorship/licenses (this would have to be written in the manifests)
 * generating the final plugin downloads page

+## What doesn't work (yet)

+* _nothing known_